 4. Use a N95 mask

-A study from the Oregon Health & Science University, funded by the WHO, has confirmed that face masks appear to be efficient in the spreading of Covid-19.
+A study from the Oregon Health & Science University, funded by the WHO, has confirmed that face masks are efficient against the spreading of Covid-19.
 Even surgical masks, which are not designed to filter the harmful particles from the air, appear to be effective.
 The P2 or N95 masks, which are designed to filter pathogens, along with full protective gear including face shields and gloves, may help even more.

 It’s annoying and it’s limiting, but a N95 mask will ensure you don’t breathe in any harmful viruses or bacteria that are spread by others via their breath.
 It’s only when someone eats a peppermint that we can fully appreciate just how far each person’s breath can travel because the mint flavour and odour is so tangible in the air.
 If you are using public transport, make sure to protect yourself by wearing a face mask.